DevelopmentArc/react-indepth/life_cycle/update/tapping_into_componentwillupdate.md

 }
 ```

 Because we have not rendered yet, we can still call `setState()` safely and not trigger another update.
-As you can see, the functionality we define here is to prepare for our render.
+As you can see, the functionality we define here is to prepare for our impending render.

 ***Up Next:*** [Re-rendering and Children Updates](rerendering_and_children_updates.md)